Arcade video game

-Arcade video games takes player input from its controls, processes it through electrical or computerized components, and displays output to an electronic monitor or similar display.
+An arcade video game is an arcade game that takes player input from its controls, processes it through electrical or computerized components, and displays output to an electronic monitor or similar display.
 All arcade video games are coin-operated or accept other means of payment, housed in an arcade cabinet, and located in amusement arcades alongside other kinds of arcade games.
-Until the late 1990s, arcade video games were the largest and most technologically advanced segment of the video game industry.
+Until the early 2000s, arcade video games were the largest and most technologically advanced segment of the video game industry.

 Early prototypical entries Galaxy Game and Computer Space in 1971 established the principle operations for arcade games, and Atari's Pong in 1972 is recognized as the first successful commercial arcade video game.
-Improvements in computer technology and gameplay design led to a golden age of arcade video games, the exact dates of which are debated but range from the late 1970s to mid-1980s.
+Improvements in computer technology and gameplay design led to a golden age of arcade video games, the exact dates of which are debated but range from the late 1970s to the early 1980s.
 This golden age includes Space Invaders, Pac-Man, and Donkey Kong.
 The arcade industry had a resurgence from the early 1990s to mid-2000s, including Street Fighter II, Mortal Kombat, and Dance Dance Revolution, but ultimately declined in the Western world as competing home video game consoles such as the Sony PlayStation and Microsoft Xbox increased in their graphics and gameplay capability and decreased in cost.
-Nevertheless, Japan, China, and Korea retain a strong arcade industry in the present day.
+Nevertheless, Japan, China, and South Korea continue to maintain a robust arcade industry in contemporary times.

 History

 Games of skill were popular amusement-park midway attractions from the 19th century on.
 With the introduction of electricity and coin-operated machines, they facilitated a viable business.
 When pinball machines with electric lights and displays were introduced in 1933 (but without the user-controller flippers which would not be invented until 1947) these machines were seen as games of luck.
 Numerous states and cities treated them as amoral playthings for rebellious young people, and banned them into the 1960s and 1970s.

 Electro-mechanical games (EM games) appeared in arcades in the mid-20th century.
 Following Sega's EM game Periscope (1966), the arcade industry experienced a "technological renaissance" driven by "audio-visual" EM novelty games, establishing the arcades as a suitable environment for the introduction of commercial video games in the early 1970s.
-In the late 1960s, college student Nolan Bushnell had a part-time job at an arcade where he became familiar with EM games such as Chicago Coin's racing game Speedway (1969), watching customers play and helping to maintain the machinery, while learning the game business.
+In the late 1960s, college student Nolan Bushnell had a part-time job at an arcade where he became familiar with EM games watching customers play and helping to maintain the machinery, while learning the game business.

 The early mainframe game Spacewar!
 (1962) inspired the first commercial arcade video game, Computer Space (1971), created by Nolan Bushnell and Ted Dabney and released by Nutting Associates.
 It was demonstrated at the Amusement & Music Operators Association (AMOA) show in October 1971.
 Another Spacewar-inspired coin-operated video game, Galaxy Game, was demonstrated at Stanford University in November 1971.
 Bushnell and Dabney followed their Computer Space success to create - with the help of Allan Alcorn - a table-tennis game, Pong, released in 1972.
 Pong became a commercial success, leading numerous other coin-op manufacturers to enter the market.